 – Ros Ben-Moshe

 Ros Ben-Moshe is an inspirational speaker and Director of LaughLife Wellbeing programs.
-She is one of Australia’s leading laughter wellness and wellbeing professionals and lectured in Health Promotion and Public Health at La Trobe University (2010-15), where she is currently Adjunct lecturer.
+She was appointed Laughter Ambassador by Laughter Yoga International University and is one of Australia’s leading laughter wellness and wellbeing professionals.
+She is Adjunct lecturer at La Trobe University where for many years she lectured in Health Promotion and Public Health.
 Her laughter wellness projects have featured on ABC TV News and Channel 10’s The Project and The Age.
-She has written for The Australian, Wellbeing Magazine and provided expert comment for Women’s Health and Fitness, Australian Natural Health and Yours Magazine.
-Ros is Laughter Wellness expert for the new digital TV Channel, The Love Destination, was guest speaker at the LearnX Live Summit (2016) and guest presenter at the 2014 and 2015 Laughter Wellness conferences.
+Ros has written for The Australian, The Huffington Post, Daily Mail and Wellbeing Magazine and provided expert comment for Women’s Health and Fitness, Australian Natural Health and Yours Magazine.
+She is Laughter Wellness expert for the new digital TV Channel, The Love Destination, was guest speaker at the LearnX Live Summit (2016) and guest presenter at the 2014 and 2015 Laughter Wellness conferences.

-Ros has facilitated wellbeing programs for schools, health care providers, community and corporate organisations for many years.
+An engaging and passionate presenter, over many years Ros has delivered keynotes and wellbeing programs for schools, health care providers, community and corporate organisations.

 Join LaughLife's newsletter to receive great tips, inspiration and updates about our forthcoming events.